naturalinteraction/basil/README.md

 - [x] List all pictures on S3
 - [x] Check if local file exists
 - [x] Download pictures that are not here yet
-- [ ] Group images with the same 'note'
+- [x] Group images with the same 'note' and campaign identifier
-- [ ] Open downloaded images
+- [x] Open downloaded images
+- [x] Cython threshold function
+- [x] Optionally download images from S3
+- [ ] Find the right biomass segmentation algorithm

 #### Tasks cap.py